OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - Libraries need to be assertive and not wait to be asked.
 This has worked repeatedly for DEMS5, where librarians already participate in data privacy, emergency management and educational policy.
 #### ...Or are challenged by leadership that's been there a long time.
 - City leaders consider DEMS3 new, after 10 years.
+- On the other hand, DEMS8 has known leaders for a while, and is focused on prodding them into publishing.

 ### Institutions (both government and libraries) are trying to figure out how to prioritize "meaningful" data that will engage users and build participation.
 - Will Saunders said in DEMS2 meeting that "overpublishing and undermanaging is the usual scenario," but it's better (by all measures) to start smaller with what users really most want and need.
 DEMS2 Basecamp discussion asks what's meaningful to DEMS2's city?
 DEMS2 notes business development and homelessness/opiod abuse as issues that the public cares about.